Find a Location

 1. Daily Pre-Operation Checks

-Before working with your equipment, machines should be inspected for safety and general condition.
-When safety is made a priority before the project even starts, there is a lower risk for injury or accident.
+Before working with your equipment, inspect machines for safety and general condition.
+When safety is a priority before the project even starts, there is a lower risk of injury or accident.

 Daily pre-operation checks should include the following:

-Parking – Before starting any machinery, make sure there is a safe place to park the equipment.
+• Parking: Before starting any machinery, ensure a safe place to park the equipment.

-Damage/Loose/Worn Parts – Check for any loose nuts, bolts, or other parts.
+• Damaged/loose/worn parts: Check for any loose nuts, bolts or other components.

-Fluid Analysis – Fluid levels should be checked before starting your engine – this includes engine oil, power steering fluids, and even windshield washer fluids.
+• Fluid analysis: Fluid levels should be checked before starting your engine, including engine oil, power steering fluids and windshield washer fluids.

-Steering – Assess to see if the handling is right.
+• Steering: Assess to see if the handling is correct.

-Battery – Check the batteries to ensure they are not low – replace if necessary.
+• Battery: Check the batteries to ensure they are not low — replace them if necessary.

 2. Warm-Up Checks

-Once you start the machinery, let it run for five to ten minutes before checking the equipment for the following:
+Once you start the machinery, let it run for five to 10 minutes before checking the equipment for the following:

 The preventive maintenance plan should include high-level and low-level tasks with time frames set for each.

-The Bottom Line: The Importance of Maintaining and Regularly Checking Your Heavy Equipment
+The Bottom Line: The Importance of Maintaining and Regularly Checking Heavy Equipment

 Preventive maintenance plans should be part of your business’s safety program.
 As an owner, you are responsible for ensuring all heavy machinery and equipment are in good condition and safe to use.